bossyobro/Bank-Oppgaven/README.md

 1. Go to the **Register** page.
 2. Choose a unique **username** and a secure **password**.
+3. Fill in all important details, phone number, adress etc.
-3. Click **Register** to create your account.
+4. Click **Register** to create your account.
-4. After registering, you will be **automatically logged in** and taken to your dashboard.
+5. After registering, you will be **automatically logged in** and taken to your dashboard.

 ##  Logging In (For Returning Users)